google/earthengine-community/tutorials/beginners-cookbook/index.md

 Let's analyze images over a region of interest (the counties of Connecticut):

-**1.** As before, we start by loading in the feature and image collections of intersest.
+**1.** As before, we start by loading in the feature and image collections of interest.

 ```javascript
 // Set map center over the state of CT.